top of page

 1960 Brings Another Big Change for WTVP

-By January of 1960, Metropolitan Broadcasting had already purchased WTVH, in nearby Peoria from Hilltop Broadcasting.
-The troubled Peoria station had just a couple of years before lost the opportunity to become a full-time CBS affiliate when WMBD-TV went on the air in January of 1958.
-WTVH in 1958 was to become a full-time ABC affiliate for Peoria and would go through many cost-cutting moves to stay afloat including the elimination of virtually all of its local news products.
+By January 1960, Metropolitan Broadcasting had already purchased WTVH in nearby Peoria from Hilltop Broadcasting.
+The troubled Peoria station had just a couple of years before lost the opportunity to become a full-time CBS affiliate when WMBD-TV went on the air in January 1958.
+WTVH, in 1958, was to become a full-time ABC affiliate for Peoria and would go through many cost-cutting moves to stay afloat, including eliminating virtually all of its local news products.

-In October of 1959, WTVH would receive a lifeline by the name of Metropolitan Broadcasting.
-The station would be added to the collection at the price of $500,000.
-Metropolitan, which was formed by some of the “pieces” of the former DuMont Television Network was buying television properties.
+In October of 1959, WTVH would receive a lifeline called Metropolitan Broadcasting.
+The station would be added to the collection for $500,000.
+Metropolitan, formed by some of the “pieces” of the former DuMont Television Network, was buying television properties.
 WTVH was the third of the TV stations and the first UHF station purchased by the group.

 Metropolitan already owned New York's WNEW AM/FM/TV, Cleveland's WHK AM/FM, and WTTG(TV) in Washington, D.C..
 How WTVH would gain the attention of Metropolitan and why that company would be interested in ownership of the Peoria station is unknown.